bakpakin/Fennel/reference.md

 (among other things) functions to recurse indefinitely without overflowing the stack, provided the call is in a tail position.

+The final form in this and all other function forms is used as the return value.

 ### `lambda`/`λ` nil-checked function